AnnieisOK/Qverse-coding-challenge/Task Result.md

 ## Eingesetzte Technologien / Frameworks

-I use the following technologies / frameworks in my project:
+For the Meme Generator I used the following technologies / languages :

-- JavaScript / jQuery
+- HTML5
-- PHP / Symfony
+- CSS3
-- ...
+- JavaScript

-I chose jQuery because ...
+I chose these languages as they are the ones that I master the best and believe that they were powerful enough to help me deliver the results I wanted.

 ## Used 3rd Party Libraries